joefitzgerald/go-plus/README.md

 ### Why Are You Running `go install` Instead Of `go build`?

 `gocode` (and a few other tools, like `gotype`) work on `.a` files (i.e. the package object archive), and the way to keep these up to date is to run `go install` periodically.
-This ensures your autocomplete suggestions are kept up to date without having to resort to `gocode set autobuild true` :tada:.
+This ensures your autocomplete suggestions are kept up to date.

-### But What About `gb`?

-We are open to suggestions for detecting a package which is built with gb; please feel free to submit a pull request that detects a gb package without any explicit configuration and runs it.

 ## Platforms